nats-io/nats-streaming-server/README.md

 ## Store Encryption

-The server can be configured to encrypt messages payload when storing them, providing encryption at rest.
+The server can be configured to encrypt a message's payload when storing them, providing encryption at rest.
 This can be done from the command line or from the configuration file.
 Check `encrypt` and `encryption_key` in the [Configuring](#configuring) section.